Not all of the superheroes wear capes and masks.

 Paul Lee’s tour of duty had ended.
 And they came to help all of us give proper thanks.
 They folded up the flag into a triangle and handed it to his wife.

-All weekend long, little Chase Lee, age 3, has been zooming around the Lee farm with a silky blue cape and mask.
+Again today, we visit Grandpa Paul’s grave, and we remember all we’ve loved and lost.
+Last year, little Chase Lee, went to the Memorial Day service with us.
+He wore a silky blue cape and mask.
 Chase never got the chance to know his grandpa, who would have gotten a kick out of this small child who wants to leap tall buildings in a single bound.

 I do wonder, now, if Chase Lee knows that he’s the grandson of a superhero.

 RELATED: My friend, Kristen Strong, has a new ebook, “Serving You: 31 Days of Encouragement for the Military Wife.”
 It is “a devotional collection offering encouragement for those living the everyday realities of military life, told from the perspective of one Air Force wife.”
 You can find Kristen’s blog by clicking here, and the book here.
 Today and tomorrow, the ebook is free.
 Details here…